chef-boneyard/chef-web-docs-2016/release_chef_12-1/includes_resource_dsc_script_attributes.rst

           imports module_name

-       To import specific resources, specify the module name and then the name for each resource in that module to import:
+       To import specific resources, specify the module name, and then specify the name for each resource in that module to import:

        .. code-block:: ruby